apostolikas/CNN-FCN/README.md

 In the folder models, you can find all the different architectures used.

-In order to run the experiments, you can run "/scripts/train_mnist_cnn.py"
+In order to run the experiments, you can run "/scripts/train_mnist_cnn.py" or any other file in the "scripts" folder.

 ## Main goal